ParimiHarsha/Perception-System-for-Autonomous-Driving/README.md

 ## Usage

 Once the installation is complete, the system can be deployed within a ROS environment.
 Use the provided scripts to start the perception modules for object detection and road segmentation.
 Ensure your ROS nodes are correctly configured and that the necessary topics are being published and subscribed to within your ROS ecosystem.

-## Contributing

-Contributions to the Autonomous-Driving-Perception-System are welcome.
-Please ensure that you follow the standard development practices and submit pull requests with detailed descriptions of the changes.

 ## License